Monoclonal Antibody

 • Separating the target molecule from its similar mispairing impurities.

-Case Study: Developing a downstream process for a symmetry tetravalent bispecific antibody.
+Case Study: Developing a downstream process for a symmetric tetravalent bispecific antibody.

 Our innovative approach incorporated a unique wash step in the Protein A purification process, elevating impurity removal to unprecedented levels.
 To combat aggregation risks, a double flow-through mode purification process was devised, ensuring the antibody's structural integrity.
 Striking the delicate balance between recovery and purity, the process was fine-tuned to achieve a remarkable 60% process recovery without compromising the final purity, reaching an impressive 97.64%.
 The Host Cell Protein (HCP) levels were meticulously controlled, with a measured value of 4.29 ppm.
 Notably, even after the Protein A purification step, the antibody maintained a robust 88.88% purity.